ironman820/winbox4/README.md

 inputs.std.follows = "std";
 ```

-Also, the derivation is built off of `unstable` as that is what I use as a daily driver, you should be able to build with a stable release branch, as the application uses standard libraries, however I have not expressly tested that setup.
+Also, the derivation is built off of the `nixos-unstable` nixpkgs branch as that is what I use as a daily driver, you should be able to build with a stable release branch, as the application uses standard libraries, however I have not expressly tested that setup.